Posts

 Xcode 14 & SPM: Deployment Pipeline in Azure

-Background Continuous Deployment (CD) pipelines are great tools to automate the deployment process of a software.
+Continuous Deployment (CD) pipelines are great tools to automate the deployment process of a software.
 Their main objective is to minimise human error and maintain a consistent process for how the software is released.

 For Xcode projects this becomes a time critical process once the project has to be built for different configurations and/or environments.
 Since every configuration might require a different signing method, or even different deployment platform.